dotnet/arcade/Documentation/CorePackages/AsyncPublishing_HowToUse.md

 Maestro++ should automatically create a new release for each pipeline associated for each channel of the build.
 The build's artifacts will have been published once a release associated with the build have finished executing.

-The release should be created within a few seconds/minutes after the build have finished.
+The release should be created within a few seconds/minutes after the build finishes.
 If it takes much more than that, something probably went wrong.
 We are currently working on a notification mechanism to alert the user when publishing failed for some reason.

 Currently we have only one release pipeline serving all channels: [Public Dev Release pipeline](https://dnceng.visualstudio.com/internal/_release?definitionId=36).